 When you exercise your stock options, you will be taxed on the difference between your strike price (fixed purchase price) and the current market price of those stock options.
 This difference is the spread that we mentioned earlier.
 If you are an employee, your company will usually withhold ordinary income tax (which includes both payroll taxes and regular income taxes) on the spread when you exercise or may require you to pay the withholding tax out-of-pocket.
 If you are an independent contractor or other non-employee service provider, you will have to pay any applicable taxes directly to the IRS.

 For example, if you exercise 100 vested options at a grant price of $1 and the current value is $2, you’ll owe ordinary income tax on the $100 gain.

 When you sell

-After you exercise, you can either sell right away or hold onto your stock.
+After you exercise your options, you can either sell right away or hold onto your stock.
 If you sell right away at the current FMV of the stock, you will not experience any capital gain and will only have to pay ordinary income tax on the spread.